 *Firopotamos- we tried going here right before dinner to get some photos but the sun was already gone in this little cove.
 I recommend going earlier in the day or before 4pm

 *Paparodi Shore- close to our airbnb & cool caves you can jump off & swim under

 In the town of Oia

 FERRY: if I could change just one thing from the trip it would be to fly from Milos to Santorini instead of taking the ferry.
-Of course, it was a rainy & cloudy morning when we had to catch the ferry in Milos [eye roll], and it was supposed to only take one hour and 40 minutes to get there but instead, took 3 hours and 20 minutes because of the swells.
+Of course, it was a rainy & cloudy morning when we had to catch the ferry in Milos, and it was supposed to only take one hour and 40 minutes to get there but instead, took 3 hours and a half hours because of the swells.
+It was not ok.

 4 nights, 5 days – perfect amount of time for Santorini.
 We found that this island seemed quite a bit bigger than the previous islands so you definitely need at least 4 nights here to be able to explore.

 HOTEL: Santo Maris– recommended by my sister and we loved it!
 Perfectly placed outside of the busy/touristy part of Oia, located just on the other side of the hill facing the sunset.
 It was much more spread out than other hotels on the other side of Oia and about a 7-10 minute walk into town.
 It’s also closer to Ammoudi bay, which was great because we loved that area so much.
 The hotel had a great gym, huge pool, bar, restaurant and spa, and the view was amazing!
 Request room 302.

 TRANSPORTATION: We stayed in Oia 90% of the time and loved it, but there we got so many recommendations for Thira/Fira.
 I would suggest renting an ATV for two days while you’re in Santorini to be able to travel to the Black, Red and/or White beaches and to Fira.
 We booked our ATVs through our hotel.